International Criminal Court investigation in the Philippines: Pre-trial proceedings

 In a later Pre-Confirmation Brief, the prosecution listed various eye witness statements (along with quotes from Duterte himself) in setting out their accusations that he was ultimately responsible for a vast number of extrajudicial killings, such as by providing firearms to the actual DDS gunmen or by making public statements promising law enforcement officials immunity from prosecution during any "shoot to kill" operations against drug dealers.

 On August 18, 2025, Duterte's lawyers submitted an official Request for an Indefinite Adjournment to the ICC, alleging that he suffered from significant cognitive deficiencies affecting his memory and capacity for complex reasoning.
 A 13-page document submitted to the court described medical and psychological evaluations conducted while Duterte was in custody at the ICC Detention Centre, asserting that his condition rendered him unable to meaningfully participate in proceedings and therefore unfit to stand trial.
 On September 8, 2025, ICC judges allowed an indefinite postponement of pre-trial proceedings to permit further testing to determine whether Duterte was fit to stand trial.

 On October 15, 2025, the ICC dismissed chief prosecutor Karim Ahmad Khan from continuing in the case over bias concerns, due to links between him and victims of Duterte's alleged crimes.

+On January 26, 2026, the court declared that Duterte was fit for pre-trial hearings.

+Alleged co-perpetrators

+On February 13, 2026, the ICC Office of the Prosecutor disclosed additional details in its charge sheet against former Philippine president Duterte, identifying several individuals as alleged co-perpetrators in relation to crimes against humanity committed during the Philippine government’s anti-drug campaign.
+According to the prosecution, Duterte and these individuals allegedly shared a common plan to “neutralise” suspected drug personalities through acts including murder, carried out by law-enforcement units and associated structures.

+The ICC document stated that the alleged co-perpetrators exercised either de jure or de facto authority over police and security forces involved in the implementation of the anti-drug operations.
+The prosecution further alleged that these individuals contributed to the planning, coordination, or supervision of the campaign and failed to prevent or punish the commission of crimes under their control.

+Those named in the ICC charge sheet included incumbent and former government officials, among them senators, former chiefs of the Philippine National Police, senior police commanders, and heads of law-enforcement agencies.
+Media reports identified the alleged co-perpetrators as including Senator Ronald dela Rosa, Senator Bong Go, former Philippine National Police chiefs Oscar Albayalde and Camilo Cascolan, former Manila Police District director Vicente Danao, former National Bureau of Investigation director Dante Gierran, former Philippine Drug Enforcement Agency chief Isidro Lapeña, and former Justice Secretary Vitaliano Aguirre II, among others.